Help Jenny Get Her Life Back – help keep Jenny in the loving care of her family.

-The need for care does not stop, the expenses are ongoing and we have decided to extend the fundraiser out over the next 12 months to care for Jenny.
+The need for care does not stop, the expenses are ongoing and we have decided to extend the fundraiser out for yet another 12 months to care for Jenny.

 In Sept of 2014, her husband Roy and their daughter were in a rear end collision and another in Sept 2015, just as they were really very close to finishing treatment for the first whiplash.

 Severe whiplash has put both of them in pain which makes it very hard to give Jenny the full attention she needs.